ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 # Example Spring Boot

-In the first four steps, we will set up Kadai without security.
-Then, we will show how to make requests to out REST-API using Postman.
-This guide sets up security and UI in its last steps.
+In the first 4 steps, we will set up Kadai REST API without security.
+Then, we will show how to use the resulting REST API with [postman](https://www.postman.com/).
+This guide then sets up security.
+In the end of the guide, we will add the UI.

 import styles from '../../../src/components/HomepageFeatures/styles.module.css';
 import Link from '@docusaurus/Link';